Kids in the City

 • By car:

-• At Plac na Rozdrożu turn into Agrykola street next to “Na Rozdrożu” café, then turn left in Jazdów street.
+• At Plac na Rozdrożu turn into Agrykola Street next to “Na Rozdrożu” café, then turn left in Jazdów Street.
 You can park there or drive forward to the Center for Contemporary Art / Zamek Ujazdowski parking lot in front of the building.
 It’s a paid parking lot

-• The other option is to park on Bagatela street or surrounding streets which requires about a 5-minute walk past the Łazienki Royal Park
+• The other option is to park on Bagatela Street or surrounding streets which requires about a 5-minute walk past the Łazienki Royal Park

 • By public transport: